topblack/qinling.github.io/_posts/2017-08-27-TravisSecureKey.md

 # Encrypting Files
 ## Prerequisites

-Before following the examples in this guide, make sure you have already
+**LINUX** Although you can run travis CLI under windows, the encryption command cannot work properly.
+The decryption would fail if the encryption was done under Windows.

-installed the Travis CI Command Line Client by running
+Before following the examples in this guide, make sure you have already installed the Travis CI Command Line Client by running
 ```
 $ gem install travis
 ```